How to build a professional content manager cover letter

 - Your professional contact information

-- The name, department, and address of the company you are applying to
+- The name of the company you are applying to

-Here is an example of a header from a civil engineer’s cover letter
+Here is an example of a well-formatted content manager cover letter header

 1234 Street Address

-- Any ongoing or future projects the company is involved in
+- Current projects or major clients the company is involved with

 - Dear Hiring Manager John Doe,